dreamking60/d3-start-to-finish-leanpub/manuscript/B Example set up.md

-# Example set-up
+# Appendix B: Example Set-Up

-This section takes you through setting up a web development environment and the creation of a simple website (using HTML, CSS and JavaScript).
+This appendix takes you through setting up a web development environment and the creation of a simple website (using HTML, CSS and JavaScript).

 The steps are: